MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-end-to-end-integration.md

 # Module 3: Automate and send notifications with Data Factory

-You will complete this module in 10 minutes to send an email notifying you when all the jobs in a pipeline are complete, and configure it to run on a scheduled basis.
+You'll complete this module in 10 minutes to send an email notifying you when all the jobs in a pipeline are complete, and configure it to run on a scheduled basis.

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]

-In this module you will learn how to:
+In this module you learn how to:
 - Add an Office 365 Outlook activity to send the output of a Copy activity by email.
 - Add schedule to run the pipeline.
 - _(Optional)_ Add a dataflow activity into the same pipeline.